Israeli Birthday Cake

 Reprinted with permission from On the Chocolate Trail: A Delicious Adventure Connecting Jews, Religions, History, Travel, Rituals and Recipes to the Magic of Cacao (2nd Edition) by Rabbi Deborah R. Prinz.

 Rabbi Deborah R. Prinz speaks about chocolate and Jews around the world.
 The newly released 2nd Edition of her book, On the Chocolate Trail: A Delicious Adventure Connecting Jews, Religions, History, Travel, Rituals and Recipes to the Magic of Cacao, (Jewish Lights) contains 25 historical and contemporary recipes.
-She is co-curator of the exhibit, “Semi[te] Sweet: On Jews and Chocolate” at Temple Emanu-El’s Herbert and Eileen Bernard Museum of Judaica, NYC, on display through February 25, 2018.
+The book is used in adult study, classroom settings, book clubs and chocolate tastings.
 She blogs at The Forward, The Huffington Post and onthechocolatetrail.org.
-The book is used in adult study, classroom settings, book clubs and chocolate tastings.